 In brief

-• A continuous cost reduction journey ensures resiliency within the supply chain.
+• A continuous cost reduction journey promotes resiliency and efficiency within the supply chain.

-For most companies, supply chains represent about 50-70% of their operating costs¹.
-Confronted with continual disruption, how can your supply chain become more flexible and agile, yet also cost-efficient?
+For most companies, supply chains represent about 70% of their operating costs.¹ Confronted with continual disruption, how can your supply chain become more flexible and agile, yet also cost-efficient?
 How can you establish a cost reduction program that is sustainable over the long term?
 And how can reducing the expenses of your supply chain be a catalyst for business growth?

 In the era following the pandemic, cost transformation has become a key boardroom topic (see Figure 1).
+In fact, according to EY research, 95% of supply chain executives say their CEO appreciates the supply chain’s impact on financial performance.
 Given the unexpected changes in demand, inventory level imbalances, geopolitical uncertainties, supply chain interruptions and other factors, it’s crucial for companies to focus on cost management strategies to effectively navigate and respond to these challenges.

 Figure 1.
 Cost reduction is vital to business resilience.